opendaylight/docs/docs/developer-guide/yang-tools.rst

 as arguments.

-Once you have a Module object, you can access its contents as they are defined in YANG Model API.
+Once you have a Module object, you can access its contents as they are defined in Yang Model API.
 One way to do this is to use method like getIdentities() or getRpcs() which will give you a Set of objects.
 Otherwise you can access a DataSchemaNode directly via the method getDataChildByName() which takes a QName object as its only argument.